FRESH ARRIVAL: ALL 2026 HASHIRI SHINCHA ARE NOW IN – DISCOVER JAPAN’S EARLIEST GREEN TEAS!

 Cultivation & Processing

-Despite its inland location, the tea farm lies only a few kilometres from the Yatsushiro Sea.
-Because of this proximity, the region is often cloaked in mist, which acts as natural shading and contributes to smooth tea leaves with a soft, mellow flavour.
-The surrounding mountain forests of southern Kumamoto are interwoven with numerous rivers, featuring idyllic waterfalls and natural rock caves.
-This abundance of fresh water is vital for tea cultivation and is available here in ample supply.
-Because of the mountainous terrain of the plantations, only small, hand-operated machines can be used for harvesting, especially since the tea fields are considerably smaller than those of conventional lowland farms.
-The production of the tea requires continuous monitoring of the harvested leaves by Mr Kajihara, who must closely observe factors such as humidity, temperature, and weather throughout the stages of withering, oxidation, and drying.
-Because of his many years of experience and passion for tea cultivation, he has gradually gained widespread recognition through awards at both regional and national competitions.
-His Wakocha teas are also highly regarded by connoisseurs abroad.
-Not only do his teas stand out for their exceptional taste, but they also differ significantly from conventionally grown teas in terms of cultivation: only organic fertilisers are used, without any chemical pesticides.
+Despite its inland location, the tea farm lies just a few kilometres from the fish-rich Yatsushiro Sea.
+This proximity brings frequent mist to the region, acting as a natural sun shield that contributes to supple leaves and a smooth flavour.
+The surrounding mountain forests of southern Kumamoto are home to numerous rivers, wild waterfalls and natural rock caves, providing an abundant supply of fresh water essential for tea cultivation.
+Due to the steep terrain of the fields, harvesting can only be carried out using small, hand-operated machines, especially as the tea fields are significantly smaller than those of conventional farms in the lowlands.
+Tea production demands constant attention from Mr Kajihara, who carefully monitors factors such as humidity, temperature and weather conditions at every stage, from withering and oxidation through to drying.
+Because of his years of experience and deep passion for tea cultivation, he has gradually gained widespread recognition, earning accolades in regional and national competitions.
+His Wakocha teas are also now highly regarded by connoisseurs abroad.
+They are distinguished not only by their exceptional flavour, but also by their cultivation methods, as no chemical pesticides are used, and only organic fertilisers are applied.

 Single Origin